MaverickEsq/tempal/README.md

-            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
+            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION This program is free software.
+It comes without any warranty, to the extent permitted by applicable law.

     0. You just DO WHAT THE FUCK YOU WANT TO.